python/mypy/docs/source/config_file.rst

     Enables all mypy error codes.

-    Note: This option will override disabled error codes from the disable_error_code option.
+    Note: This option will be overridden by disabled error codes from the disable_error_code option.

 .. confval:: extra_checks